Korean Studies, Level 2.

 Dr. Michael Hurt

-With a PhD in Comparative Ethnic Studies from UC Berkeley, Dr. Hurt specializes in visual sociology, urban studies, and embodied knowledge found in sartorial expression as ethnographic data.
-He pioneered the documentation of Seoul's street fashion culture and conducts ethnographic research on hallyu's global transmission.
+With a PhD in Comparative Ethnic Studies from UC Berkeley, Dr. Hurt specializes in visual sociology, urban studies, and embodied knowledge found in sartorial expression as ethnographic data, while lecturing in Cultural Theory at the Korea national University of the Arts. (한국예술종합학교) He pioneered the documentation of Seoul's street fashion culture and conducts ethnographic research on hallyu's global transmission.
 His book project SEOULACIOUS SOCIOLOGY: The SNAP Manifesto provides concrete protocols for using ethnographic photography to decode cultural meanings embedded in everyday social practices, establishing a new methodological toolkit that transforms how sociologists and ethnographers collect and analyze visual data.

 -